“It’s a new day for New York”

-This week, in Albany, I took the first concrete steps towards making these commitments a reality.
-On Wednesday, January 19th, I passed my first piece of legislation in the Senate.
-That proposal, Senate Bill 1919, calls for a state Constitutional amendment requiring a two-thirds “super majority” vote in both the Senate and the Assembly in order to increase any state taxes or fees.
+Albany, NY- State Senator Lee M. Zeldin (R, C, I- Shirley) today announced the passage of his first piece of legislation in the New York State Senate, a state Constitutional amendment requiring a two-thirds “super majority” vote in both the Senate and the Assembly to increase any state taxes or fees.

 “This legislation sets the tone for what we have to do this Session in Albany.
 New Yorkers have spoken and the message is loud and clear: reduce taxes, reduce spending, create jobs, and reform government,” said Senator Zeldin.